 Use our journalism and news literacy curriculum resources to produce high-quality, relevant stories that connect your community to national and global current events.

-Students learn about how decisions are made about what’s newsworthy and conduct a Morning Meeting to decide the top stories for a TV newscast.
+Students learn about how decisions are made about what’s newsworthy.